otaviomacedo/aws-batch-simulator/README.md

   meanServiceTime: 15, // minutes
   arrivalRate: 0.9, // jobs/min = 54 jobs/h
 }]);

+// Use report.toHtml() to get a formatted version of the report with charts etc.
 ```

 Notice that, in this example, we get a job almost every minute, but it takes 15